 In their 1989 book, The experience of nature: A psychological perspective, environmental psychologists Rachel and Steven Kaplan ambitiously reviewed two decades of research conducted by themselves, their environmental psychology colleagues, landscape architects, and others on how people perceive, and are affected by, the natural environment.
-The Kaplans describe research on which features are most important in people’s categorizations of various environments.
-In the studies they review, people were asked to categorize photographs of different settings.
+The Kaplans described research on which features are most important in people’s categorizations of various environments.
+In the studies they reviewed, people were asked to categorize photographs of different settings.
 People sometimes categorized on the basis of content of the scene (e.g., whether it included evidence of human impact), and sometimes on the basis of spatial configuration of the scene (e.g., degree of openness).
-The authors then describe research on people’s preferences for one category of scene over another.
-Among the findings are the following:
+The authors then described research on people’s preferences for one category of scene over another.
+Among the findings were the following:

 - when scenes of natural settings include evidence of human impact, people report relatively low preference for scenes of destructive human impact (e.g., clearcutting) and scenes of industrial impact; they rate more favorably those scenes in which the human impact is limited to small built objects (e.g., boardwalk) in an otherwise natural setting.

 - Preference is related to the extent to which the setting would be likely to provide a sense of safety, competence, and comfort.
 The Kaplans suggested that these qualities are present in settings that offer ease of locomotion and/or good visibility.